Steve Scalise: Congressional baseball shooting

 On July 5, 2017, Scalise returned to the intensive care unit after becoming ill with an infection related to the shooting.

 On July 13, 2017, it was reported that Scalise had undergone additional surgery and that his condition had been upgraded to fair.
 He was discharged from the hospital on July 26 and went through a period of inpatient rehabilitation.
 On September 28, to applause and cheers, he returned to the House of Representatives, where he gave a speech about his experience related to the traumatic events.

 Hodgkinson, 66, was killed by police at the scene.
 He was married and lived in Belleville, Illinois, where he owned a small business doing home inspections, mold testing, and air-quality testing.
 He had encounters with police involving violence or firearms in 2006 and 2017; he was registered as a firearms owner in Illinois.
 In January 2017 he closed down his business.
 In the months before the shooting he was living in a car near the Alexandria baseball field and regularly visited a nearby YMCA.
 He was a Bernie Sanders supporter and volunteer, and a fierce critic of Trump and the Republican Party on social media, in letters to the editor, and in phone calls to his representative.
 Virginia attorney general Mark Herring concluded Hodgkinson was "fueled by rage against Republican legislators" and the shooting was "an act of terrorism."

 House Minority Whip

 The Republicans lost their majority in the 2018 House of Representatives elections, and Scalise was elected as House minority whip, with Kevin McCarthy of California as Minority Leader.
-While as Majority Whip he was the third-ranking House Republican behind Speaker Paul Ryan and McCarthy, as Minority Whip he is second in command behind McCarthy.
+While as Majority Whip he was the third-ranking House Republican behind Speaker Paul Ryan and McCarthy, as Minority Whip he was second in command behind McCarthy.